shivixu/shivixu/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently exploring the exciting world of data science.
+- 🛠 &nbsp; I’m currently exploring the exciting world of data analytics.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/shivixu).
 - 💬 &nbsp; Ask me about anything [here](mailto:shiviagarwal2904@gmail.com)!
 I am happy to help.
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript😀